FDIC-logo-01

 Utilities

 Utilities will also vary widely, based on the size of your home and its energy-efficiency, as well as the type of heating and cooling systems you have.
 Because West Virginia’s climate is temperate, experiencing both summer heat and colder winters, a well-insulated home with cost-effective HVAC can make a huge difference.
+Check out our guide on preparing your West Viriginia home for the winter.

 With utilities, size matters—small homes can yield big savings on energy bills, multiplied if that smaller home is also energy efficient.
 If the cost and effort of maintaining your current larger home seems impractical in retirement, downsizing might give your budget a needed boost.